stha-sanket/stha-sanket/README.md

 - 🔭 I’m currently working on **Animal Detection using YOLOv5**

-- 🌱 I’m currently learning **my coursework here at Sunway College**
+- 🌱 I’m currently learning **my coursework related AI and DataScience here at Sunway College**

 - 👯 I’m looking to collaborate on **various project in machine learning**